 In Ethnocentric approach, management believes that the approach of the parent company in managing things is the tried and tested practice and it should be followed in all units of the organization in different countries.
-This leads to the adoption of all systems, procedures, policies of the parent company from the parent country in all other centers of activities.
+This leads to the adoption of all systems, procedures, policies of the parent company from the parent country in all other centres of activities.

 This may lead to conflicts in certain circumstances.
-When company operates in different countries, the expectations and norms may vary from country to country.
+When a company operates in different countries, the expectations and norms may vary from country to country.

 In Poly-centric approach or philosophy, MNCs realize the importance of the host country and its governing laws.
 Further, they are aware that the National culture plays an important role in all aspects of management.
-Hence it is prudent to follow the market needs of the host country and frame strategy which can give the best results.
+Hence it is prudent to follow the market needs of the host country and frame a strategy which can give the best results.

 To implement such a strategy they need local knowledge and indepth understanding of the way of working in that country.
 They have to align their management style to suit the local culture and aspirations of the people in that country.

 Since in this approach there are very few ex-pacts in local unit or subsidiary, the cost of operation is limited.
 Such companies are able to compete on cost basis with the local companies as well.
-Otherwise most of the companies create their market through Differentiation strategy rather than cost focussed strategy.
+Otherwise, most of the companies create their market through a Differentiation strategy rather than cost focussed strategy.

 Further these units become highly localised and empowered hence their connect with the corporate becomes loose over the years.
 At time they come out of the parent company and become purely locally owned subsidiary.